Podcastindex-org/helipad/README.md

 ## API
 The very simplistic API consists of the following endpoints:

-#### /api/v1/index
-This call returns the current most recent invoice index number that Helipad has reconciled with LND.

 #### /api/v1/balance
 This call returns the current channel balance that LND is reporting.

+#### /api/v1/node_info
+This call returns the node name, pubkey, and version that LND is reporting.

+#### /api/v1/settings
+This call returns the current settings that the user has set.

+#### /api/v1/index
+This call returns the most recent invoice index number that Helipad has reconciled with LND.

 #### /api/v1/boosts
 This call returns `count` boosts starting at `index`.
 If the `old` parameter is present, the boosts returned start from `index` and